larsvilhuber/day1-tutorial/07-wrapping-up.md

 - Public replication package contains intelligible code, omits confidential details (but provides template code), has detailed data provenance statements
 - Confidential replication package contains all the same, plus the confidential code, is archived in the FSRDC

-Now you wait for the replicators to show up!

-# Addenda

 ## Things to remember

 - When doing a disclosure review request, remember to request the **code**
 - When outputting statistics, *consider the disclosure rules* - the less changes, the faster the output (in theory), but in particular fewer surprises
 - Do not think "*nobody will ever read this code*" - somebody is very likely to!

+# End

+Now you wait for the replicators to show up!